 - The birth of a Group of Responsables dedicated to rotorcraft has a very precise date and place: February 11th 1980 at Farnborough (UK). - That day, a first meeting to justify a GARTEUR AG concerning helicopter's fuselage drag was held.
 However, the kick-off meeting of the first AG was held on December 4th, 1981 in Paris. - Members of this first AG were: Mr. G. Polz (MBB now Airbus Helicopters), chairman; Mr. J. Amtsberg (DFVLR, now DLR D); Dr. E.C.
 Maskell (RAE- now DSTL UK); Mr. J.J.
-Philippe (ONERA F); Mr. A. Vuillet (Aerospatiale Helicopters now Airbus Helicopters F), and Mr. F. Wilson (Westland Helicopters now Leonardo Helicopters UK). - The reason for such an AG was motivated by the awareness that the fuselage drag prediction poses serious simulations issues due to the massive and complex flow separation produced by the bluff shape of the fuselage afterbody. - The numerical simulations were carried out by using potential methodologies coupled, when possible, to semi-empirical models to account for the parasitic drag, being the methodologies Euler-based or the Navier-Stokes solvers in an earlier stage of development and hence not suitable at the moment of the AG activities. - At the end of the project, in 1985, the final document specifically reads that it was prepared "under the auspices of Responsables for Aerodynamics of GARTEUR" because the activity was still considered as concern of the Aerodynamic GoR.
+Philippe (ONERA F); Mr. A. Vuillet (Aerospatiale Helicopters now Airbus Helicopters F), and Mr. F. Wilson (Westland Helicopters now Leonardo Helicopters UK). - The reason for such an AG was motivated by the awareness that the fuselage drag prediction poses serious simulations issues due to the massive and complex flow separation produced by the bluff shape of the fuselage afterbody. - At the end of the project, in 1985, the final document specifically reads that it was prepared "under the auspices of Responsables for Aerodynamics of GARTEUR" because the activity was still considered as a concern of the Aerodynamic GoR.